How to ace your annual review

 Your posture is important for a successful annual review.
 If you seem too relaxed it will give the impression of disinterest whereas appearing overly tense will cast doubt on your stress management skills.
 Act natural but engaged: you’ll give off an image that truly reflects who you are.

 Show a proactive attitude

 An annual review is a two-way exchange.
 The objectives set by an evaluator can be varied and diverse.
 In some companies, this review is merely a ritual with no tangible meaning for the company.
 In others, an annual review is seen only as a means of giving employees an opportunity to speak up.
 Nonetheless, in most cases, managers have high expectations of this interview time.
 It provides a wealth of information for them to get a sense of the mental state of their teams, which makes these reviews extremely valuable to them.
 With this in mind, your proactive attitude will be greatly appreciated.
-When discussing less successful projects, maturely analyse the situation and offer up suggestions.
+When discussing less successful projects, maturely analyze the situation and offer up suggestions.
 This will be a decisive and differentiating factor for your employer.
-They will appreciate your clarity, your willingness to improve working practices and your active participation in helping the company move forward.
+They will appreciate your clarity, your willingness to improve working practices, and your active participation in helping the company move forward.

 Give considered answers